Alert 04.15.26

-Prior to joining Pillsbury, Julian was a Senior Advisor in the International Trade Administration and chief-of-staff for Enforcement and Compliance at the Department of Commerce.
+Prior to joining Pillsbury, Julian was a senior advisor in the International Trade Administration and Chief-of-Staff for Enforcement and Compliance at the Department of Commerce.
 In that position, he oversaw and advised on trade remedies proceedings and litigation, suspension agreements, trade agreement negotiation and compliance, and investment reviews.
-Julian has also represented the government as a trial attorney with the Civil Division of the Department of Justice.
+Julian has also represented the government as a trial attorney with the Civil Division of the Department of Justice and has considerable experience in litigation and international arbitration.

 Professional Highlights